Undergraduate Course: Molecular and Synthetic Plant Biology 3 (BILG09021)

 - Learning to evaluate and synthetise ideas and concepts about modern plant biology

-- Developing skills in scientific communication including essay writing and oral presentation
+- Developing skills in scientific communication including an oral presentation

 - Improving critical thinking and autonomous working